dambergn/ai-stack/README.md

 cd ~/ai-stack/ollama
 docker compose up
 # Common ollama commands
-docker exec ollama version                 # shows which version is istalled. docker exec ollama pull <model>            # For downloading a model without starting it. docker exec ollama run <model>             # Run a model, will download if not already on system. docker exec ollama run <model> --verbose   #  Will run model and give analytics at the end of request.
+docker exec ollama --version               # shows which version is istalled. docker exec ollama pull <model>            # For downloading a model without starting it. docker exec ollama run <model>             # Run a model, will download if not already on system. docker exec ollama run <model> --verbose   #  Will run model and give analytics at the end of request.